Can Psilocybin (Shrooms) Cure Alcoholism?

 Where Can I Find Psilocybin Treatment For Alcoholism?

-As such, they have not yet secured approval from the U.S. Food & Drug Administration (FDA), which is necessary in order for treatment providers to prescribe and offer this treatment.
+As such, they have not yet secured approval from the U.S. Food & Drug Administration (FDA), which is necessary for treatment providers to prescribe and offer this treatment.

 Find Treatment For Alcoholism Today

-A number of treatment options in the U.S. exist for alcohol abuse and addiction beyond psychedelics.
+Many treatment options exist in the U.S. for alcohol use disorder and addiction beyond psychedelics.
 If you or a loved one is facing a drinking problem, you have options.

 To find the best alcohol treatment program near you that’s capable of meeting your needs, call our helpline today to learn more about available treatment options.